 - At the beginning of each school year, teachers give each student a course syllabus, detailing course objectives, classroom rules, etc. - School newsletters and websites keep the school community aware of events, programs, and activities taking place in the building and offer opportunities for involvement.
 Major events scheduled are found on the district calendar.
-Four times a year, the district provides a newsletter to inform parents of events and news throughout the district at all levels.
-Further information is provided on the website, parent handbooks, district-wide school messenger emails and at Curriculum Night. - As part of the enrollment process, a language survey portion is included on the form.
+Ten times during the school year, the district provides a newsletter to inform parents of events and news throughout the district at all levels. - As part of the enrollment process, a language survey portion is included on the form.
 The ESL teacher assesses students to determine the level of services. - Involvement in community programs allows the business community and the school administration the opportunity to establish positive partnerships. - Tutoring is available by high school students through service and community hours for NHS students. - Involvement in booster clubs for extracurricular activities is available to all parents and community members.